Fast - free UK Shipping - Orders over £70

 You also need to have some skin exposed.
 So your face, arms, hands and legs ideally.

-Obviously this becomes more challenging during the winter months to be consistent.
+Obviously, this becomes more challenging during the winter months to be consistent.
 Especially in colder climates.

-One of the best food sources of Vitamin D is from our consumption of fish and red meat.
+One of the best food sources of Vitamin D is our consumption of fish and red meat.

-There are fish such as Mackerel and Salmon, which are a good substitute for those sworn off red meat, if you're looking for a diet based approach to increasing your Vitamin D levels.
+There are fish such as Mackerel and Salmon, which are a good substitute for those sworn-off red meat if you're looking for a diet-based approach to increasing your Vitamin D levels.

 With 81 IU's of Vitamin D per egg, you're not going to get Vitamin D solely from this source.
-But it can potentially be part of your overall strategy to increasing levels in your body.
+But it can potentially be part of your overall strategy to increase levels in your body.

-Don't forget eggs are a fantastic source of protein and high quality dietary fats as well as many essential vitamins and minerals.
+Don't forget eggs are a fantastic source of protein and high-quality dietary fats as well as many essential vitamins and minerals.

-Eggs truly are the original super food!
+Eggs truly are the original superfood!

 With the limited options above, many people do choose to supplement their vitamin D intake with products like Amber Boost (we'll tell you more about this below)